jaehyukpark/city_science/README.md

   - Quality of innovation
   - number of citation per patent

 - Comparison across disciplines
-  - How the charateristics of a city affect the quantity and quality of innovation?
+  - How does the urbanity of a region affects the quantity and quality of innovation?
-  - Is the scientific innovation embedded in the industrial structure of the city where the scientists reside?